European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 <iframe src="https://european-cyclists-federation.github.io/Images/Ratio Segregated Cycle Infrastructure.html" height="500" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

 The [map](Visualization/Europe_map_A1.html) is coloured to represent the magnitude of the metric of interest.
 By hovering the mouse over the area of interest the tooltip will display the main metrics.
-Similarly, the sirze of the dots are proportional to the cycle infrastructure.
+Similarly, the size of the dots are proportional to the cycle infrastructure.
 By clicking on the circles, a bar plot with the types of analyzed infrastructure types will be displayed along with a link to explore the details.
  <br>

 <iframe src="Visualization/Europe_map_A1.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>